 While each New Year’s Eve service was unique, there was a program of sorts.
 Following the food, fun, and fellowship methodology, each service would have a time when church members shared a communal meal.
-Usually this meal was a potluck.
+Usually, this meal was a potluck.
 After eating we would gather in the church auditorium to watch a movie.
-One year we watched the Bob Jones classic Sheffey.
+One year we watched the Bob Jones classic, Sheffey.
 Another year we watched the rapture thriller A Thief in the Night.

 After the movie was over, it was time for the fellowship part of the service.
 Church members would give testimonies about what God had done for them over the past year.
 Often, these testimonies were quite emotional, as church members focused on the wonders of salvation and how merciful and kind God had been throughout the year.
 While no one was “required” to give a testimony, not giving one meant that you didn’t have anything for which to thank God.
 Most church members, even those who rarely spoke in public, gave a testimony.

 Around 11:00 pm, I would preach a short sermon, exhorting church members to do great exploits for God in the coming year.
 One year, I had every church member write down spiritual goals for the upcoming year.
 These goals were then put in a sealed envelope, only to be opened at the following year’s New Year’s Eve service.
 Once I completed my sermon, we would sing songs to prepare our hearts for praying in the new year.
-A few moments before the clock struck 12, every able-bodied church member would kneel at the altar and silently start praying.
+A few moments before the clock struck Midnight, every able-bodied church member would kneel at the altar and silently start praying.
 After fifteen minutes or so, I would begin to pray out loud, signifying that the prayer session was over.
 We would then arise from our knees, embrace one another, and wearily return to our homes.

 Once the Gerencser family became larger, it became increasingly difficult to deal with our children during the New Year’s Eve services.
 Other families were facing similar troubles, so I decided to do away with the service.
-Not one church member complained about us NOT have a Watchnight service.
+Not one church member complained about us NOT having a Watchnight service.
 In later years, we would invite church members to our home on New Year’s Eve to play games.